oukone/aiobaro/README.md

 # aiobaro

-Foobar is a Python library for dealing with word pluralization.
+Aiobaro is a Python client implementation for communicating with Matrix.

 ## Installation